Euro 2020 play-offs: All you need to know

 Who's on course for automatic qualification to Euro 2020?

 Twenty of the teams listed above will qualify for Euro 2020 through the European Qualifiers.
-The nations currently occupying these qualification positions are as follows;
+Here are the nations currently occupying these qualification positions (teams in bold are already through);

 - England, Czech Republic, Ukraine, Portugal, Netherlands, Germany, Republic of Ireland, Denmark, Croatia, Hungary, Spain, Sweden, Poland, Austria, Turkey, France, Belgium, Russia, Italy, Finland.